+ALPINE/ZFP is a project within the Exascale Computing Project (ECP).
 Data analysis and visualization are widely recognized as critical components of science enabling the understanding of complex simulations and experiments, the debugging of simulation codes, and the presentation of scientific insights.
-Thru strategic investments and the work of laboratory, industry and university participants, many of whom are members of this proposal team, the Department of Energy (DOE) has been a leader in basic research, software development, and product deployment in this area over the past two decades.
-With this proposal, we will leverage and advance these investments by delivering exascale-ready in situ data analysis and visualization capabilities to the Exascale Computing Project (ECP).
+Through strategic investments and the work of laboratory, industry and university participants, the Department of Energy (DOE) has been a leader in basic research, software development, and product deployment in this area over the past two decades.
+ALPINE/ZFP leverages and advance these investments by delivering exascale-ready in situ data analysis, visualization, and compression capabilities to the Exascale Computing Project.

 - Deliver exascale visualization and analysis algorithms that will be critical for ECP Applications as the dominant analysis paradigm shifts from post hoc (post-processing) to in situ (processing data in a code as it is generated).

-- Engage with ECP Applications to integrate our algorithms and infrastructure into their software.
+- Engage with ECP Science Applications to integrate our algorithms and infrastructure into their software.

 - Engage with ECP Software Technologies to integrate their exascale software into our infrastructure.